BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 `yarn run dev`

-This will launch the local documentation website on http://localhost:8080
+This will launch the dev server on http://localhost:3000

 Open the project using your favorite code editor.
 This can be done also from Github Desktop: